rickhagwal/Superbowl_Game_Insights/README.md

 #### TV, halftime shows, and the Superbowl game:

-we're going to answer questions like:
+Data Analysis of questions like:

     What are the most extreme game outcomes?
     How does the game affect television viewership?